wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 #### Libvirt

-In order to start/stop virtual machines, a recent version of Libvirt must be used.
+aIn order to start/stop virtual machines, a recent version of Libvirt must be used.
 You can build it from sources using the following commands:

 	$ sudo apt-get install libxml-xpath-perl libyajl-dev libdevmapper-dev libpciaccess-dev libnl-dev python-dev xsltproc autopoint